 - Lack of Criminal Intent; you did not intend to permanently deprive the owner of the automobile.

-If you or someone you know is being charged with a theft crime in San Diego, be it the criminal act of robbery or grand theft auto, you need to immediately contact criminal lawyer in san diego Vik Monder at (619)405-0063.
+If you or someone you know is being charged with a theft crime in San Diego, be it the criminal act of robbery or grand theft auto, you need to immediately contact Vik Monder, San Diego's leading criminal attorney, at (619)405-0063.
 If you do not take the charge of grand theft auto seriously, you run the risk of facing serious jail or prison time.
 The sooner you contact experienced attorney Vik Monder, the better chance you will have at reducing or defeating your charge.
 Do not run the risk of ruining your life and your future, make the right decision and call today!